robbyae/cpu-gregorian-chant/README.md

 # Welcome to CPU Gregorian Chant!

-CPU Gregorian Chant is a web application that procedurally generates Gregorian Chant with the intention to educate and entertain.
+CPU Gregorian Chant is a web application that procedurally generates Gregorian Chant to educate and entertain.
+It generates music in all eight common Gregorian modes, so users can hear and read about the differences in Gregorian modes.
+Additionally, the application includes articles on Notation, Modes and History.